saivenkatreddy29/Conveyer_belt/README.md

 The keypoints and descriptors are extracted from a specific Region of Interest (ROI), which is cropped from frame using the coordinates provided.

-**5. Feature Matching (FLANN with RANSAC)**
+**5. Feature matching (FLANN with RANSAC)**

 Feature matching involves finding similarities between keypoints in two frames.

-* FLANN is used to effieciently match descriptors between frames using approximate nearest neighbours search which has better compuataional effeciency than the brute-force matching
+* FLANN is used to effieciently match descriptors between frames using approximate nearest neighbours search which has better compuataional effeciency than the brute-force matching.
 * For each descriptor in first frame, two closest matches are found.
-It the distance ration between best and second best match is below 0.7(thumb rule but can be choosed differently), the match is considered reliable.
+If the distance ration between best and second best match is below 0.7 (thumb rule but can be choosed differently), the match is considered reliable.
 * RANSAC is used to filter out outliers by estimating geometric transformation between matched keypoints.
-More details about RANSAC and imporovements on filtering are discussed [Here](Descriptions/Outlier_handling.md)
+More details about RANSAC and imporovements on filtering are discussed [Here](Descriptions/Outlier_handling.md).

 **6. Optical Flow(Farneback Method)**